Frequently Asked Questions

 12. Where do I view my pay stub?

-15. Who do I ask if I have questions on completing this form?
+20. Who do I ask if I have questions on completing this workers' compensation form?

 Per statute, the Governor has authority to activate soldiers into State Active Duty.
 The Commissioner of Department of Military and Veterans Affairs/The Adjutant General is delegated this authority for activation in the event of wildfires.